They’re a “bigot’s worst nightmare” (their words, not ours), whose DJ sets have been tearing up male-dominated dance floors since 2021.

 There is something about Girls Don’t Sync that feels wholly serendipitous; their harmony on the decks, how they’ve mastered a seamless blend between genres, all whilst their personalities effortlessly shine through.
 Through their infectious love of music, community, and having a real good time, they’ve reinvented the wheel, penning a brand new chapter for electronic music in the UK and beyond.
 Long may that wheel roll.

-Hair by Ashley Jordan
+Hair by Ashely Jordan

 Make up by Tilly Marsh